Rare Event Analysis of Large Language Models: Introduction

 \textbf{Aims and Objectives:} The primary aim of this work is to provide a \textit{practical} starting point for firmly establishing Rare Event Analysis of LLMs.
 By practical we mean that the methods and conceptual frameworks presented here can be used broadly by developers, researchers and engineers working on large foundation models, as well as application builders in critical domains, to begin to understand the properties of rare events, and how to control them, in their models and services.

-\textbf{Outline:} We identify four key stages in REA of LLMs.
-For each of these stages we present a complete end-to-end study.
-These are: (1) Formulating LLMs in terms of stochastic processes, including specifying relevant distributions and sampling strategies; see Sect.~\ref{sec:theory}.
-(2) The setup for numerical experiments, including specification of the class of rare events to be studied; see Sect.~\ref{sec:setup}.
-(3) Rare event estimation, including their expectations and probabilities; see Sect.~\ref{sec:results}.
-(4) Rare event exploration, including their properties and structure; see Sect.~\ref{sec:analysis}.
+\textbf{Framework and outline:} We identify three key stages in the REA of LLMs: (1) \textbf{Setup}: defining the rare events to be studied (2) \textbf{Estimation}: studying the statistical properties of the rare events, and (3) \textbf{Exploration}: studying the structure and properties of the rare events themselves.
+In what follows, we present a complete end-to-end study covering each stage in turn.
+A summary of these stages, along with the corresponding sections in which they are covered, is given below:

+\begin{enumerate} \item \textbf{Setup:} By viewing LLMs as a stochastic process generating outcomes, we can define rare events as atypical values of some ``observable'' given by a function of the outcomes.
+We describe this view in Sect.~\ref{sec:llm_as_stochastic_process}, and give the specific details of the model and observables used in Sect.~\ref{sec:setup}.

+\item \textbf{Estimation:} For estimating the probabilities of rare events, a broad literature of methods from statistical physics and computational chemistry exist that can be adapted to LLMs.
+We present one such approach in Sect.~\ref{sec:theory}, and apply it to our setup in Sect.~\ref{sec:results}, with some specific experimental details in Sect.~\ref{sec:setup}.

+\item \textbf{Exploration:} To better predict and control rare model outputs, we need to understand their properties.
+While this will generally be problem dependent, we demonstrate a generic EDA-like approach in Sect.~\ref{sec:analysis}. \end{enumerate}

+To tailor this framework to answer a specific question about a given LLM requires two primary choices.
+First, a \emph{target observable} i.e. a function of the completion that captures the properties of the model to be studied.
+Second, a \emph{biasing observable}, i.e. a function of the completion used to influence the sampling distribution in order to highlight rare events.
+These may naturally be chosen as the same observable, so that the sampling is biased towards rare values of the target observable.
+However, if the target observable is expensive to calculate, a better biasing observable may instead be a cheaper proxy that is correlated with the target observable.
+In this work, we will always choose the target and biasing observables to be the same, and use the term observable to refer to both.

-For concreteness and practicality we study the TinyStories model \cite{eldan2023tinystories:} and focus on the rare events, that is, atypical values, of two quantifiers (or \textit{observables}) of text completions.
-The first is the automated readability index (ARI) \cite{kincaid1975derivation}, a well-known linguistic measure of text complexity.
-The second one is the Log-Probability of a completion.
+For concreteness and practicality, we study the TinyStories model \cite{eldan2023tinystories:} and ask two primary questions.
+First, since the model is designed to produce easily readable text by being trained on children's stories, we ask: how often does this model produce completions that are very difficult to read?
+To answer this, we take the automated readability index (ARI) \cite{kincaid1975derivation}, a well-known linguistic measure of text complexity, as our observable.
+Second, we ask a more generic question: how often does the model produce completions with very low or very high probabilities?
+For this, we use the natural observable of the log-probability of a completion.
+These choices allow for a clear illustration of how REA can be applied to LLMs, without requiring the specialist domain knowledge required for other problems e.g. in AI safety evaluation.
 Throughout, we provide practical details on theory, on sampling (i.e., generation) strategies, probability estimation and error analysis.